jjeffery/stomp/README.md

 stomp
 =====

-Go language implementation of a simple STOMP server.
+Go language implementation of a STOMP client library, and a simple STOMP server implementation.